Chris Bey: Ring of Honor (2019)

-New Japan Pro-Wrestling (2020–present)
+New Japan Pro-Wrestling (2020–2023)

 On November 2, 2020, Bey was announced for New Japan Pro-Wrestling's Super J-Cup tournament.
 On December 12, Bey defeated Clark Connors in the first round of the tournament but ultimately failed to defeat eventual runner up A. C. H. in the semifinals.

 On September 25, 2021, Bey, El Phantasmo, Taiji Ishimori, and Hikuleo would team up as the Bullet Club for the first time collectively as they defeated Clark Connors, Lio Rush, TJP, and Juice Robinson.
 The next day, Bey would take his first NJPW loss since joining Bullet Club when he and El Phantasmo lost to Chris Dickinson and former Bullet Club member Robbie Eagles.

+At All Star Junior Festival USA 2023, Bey, Alex Shelley, Kosei Fujita and Robbie Eagles defeated Ace Austin, Cheeseburger, TJP, and Yoshinobu Kanemaru in a Lucky Dip Eight-man tag team match.

+Music career

+On September 20, 2021, Chris Bey dropped a single by the name of "Time" on his YouTube channel that also made it on ITunes.
+On September 20, 2022, Chris Bey released a music video on his YouTube channel by the name of "Best Version".
+On January 31, 2023, Chris Bey released another music video on his YouTube channel by the name of "Real Life".
+On July 23, 2023, Chris Bey released a music video by the name of "Call Back" on his music topic YouTube channel.
+Chris Bey also has several other different songs, tracks and albums on his music topic YouTube channel as well.